Everything You Need to Know About Medical Assisting

-- Personable and friendly, as MA put patients at ease.
+- Personable and friendly, to put patients at ease.

-- Attentive, as MA need to acquire important medical information from patients.
+- Attentive, in order to acquire important medical information from patients.

-- Articulate, as MA need to interact effectively with patients.
+- Articulate, so that you interact effectively with patients.

-- Trustworthy, as MA handle confidential medical information.
+- Trustworthy, as you will be entrusted with confidential medical information.

-- Respectful, as MA work with a variety of patients and healthcare professionals.
+- Respectful, since you will work with a variety of patients and healthcare professionals.

-- Neat and tidy, as MA must present themselves professionally and keep an office running smoothly.
+- Neat and tidy, to and keep your medical office running smoothly.

-- Accurate and detail-oriented, as MA often need to multitask.
+- Accurate and detail-oriented, as MAs often required to multitask.